softwaremill/scalar-conf-website/README.md

 - `title` - title of the blog post
 - `permalink` - identifier for this particular post.
 Should start with `#` and do not contain any spaces
 - `date` - date, when news is posted
-- `dateISO` - smae date, but in ISO 8601 format - YYYY-MM-DD
+- `dateISO` - same date, but in ISO 8601 format - YYYY-MM-DD

 After this is updated go to line